 The last question I was dying to ask Matthew was what he hoped to achieve with his artwork.
 His answer was sweet simple and one that I liked, “I’m happy just to connect with someone through my art.
 Especially if it’s a young person.
 I think if my work can reach a young person and maybe inspire them to make some form of art of their own, I have been successful.”

 I love answers like this because I think that’s what art is all about; reaching somebody in even the tiniest way and inspiring them to be creative as well!

 I’d like to thank Matthew a ton not only for being patient with me in getting this post out, but also for collaborating with me on the future anxiety relief post, and also for just creating great work!
 And like always thanks to all of my readers for tuning in.
 Leave any suggestions, comments, or topics you wish for me to discuss in the comments at the end of this webpage or feel free to shoot me an email!
 Make sure you go check out Matthew’s work and all of the other artists work that was mentioned in this post at the links found below.

-social media information
+how to buy topamax online social media information

 Website- Mathew Diomataris Webpage